 Master of Science in Nursing

-The purpose of the Master of Science in Nursing program is to prepare graduates for advanced practice nursing in a variety of practice settings, particularly in rural and/or underserved communities.
+The purpose of the Master of Science in Nursing (MSN) program is to prepare graduates for advanced practice nursing in a variety of practice settings, particularly in rural and/or underserved communities.
 The program also prepares nurses for leadership roles in the administration of clinical services in a variety of community-based or acute care provider agencies.
+The MSN program offers five (5) areas of emphasis: the Family Nurse Practioner (FNP) area of emphais, Nursing Administration (NA) area of emphasis, Nursing Education (NE) area of emphasis, and in cooperation with Shenadoah University In Richmond, Virginia the Nurse Midwifery and Psychiatric Mental Health Nurse Practioner areas of emphasis.

 - Provide a foundation for doctoral study